plone/volto/docs/source/upgrade-guide/index.md

 ### Add theme customization to your project

-Volto 4 expects a file named `src/theme.js` with this content:
+Volto 4 now also expects a file named `src/theme.js` with this content by default:

 ```js
 import 'semantic-ui-less/semantic.less';